Compliance

 • Characteristics of the execution venues to which the order can be forwarded.

-Due to system failures or exceptional market conditions, it may be necessary in exceptional cases to place an order that deviates from this Best Execution Policy.
-Even under these circumstances, Deutsche Investment will do its utmost to achieve the best possible result for the client.
+Due to system failures or exceptional market conditions, it may be necessary in exceptional cases to place an order in deviation from this Best Execution Policy.
+Even under these circumstances, Deutsche Investment will make every effort to achieve the best possible result for the client.

-Deutsche Investment regularly monitors order execution through appointed intermediaries.
-For this purpose, processed transactions are examined using random sampling to determine compliance with this Best Execution Policy.
-Any deficiencies are raised.
+Deutsche Investment regularly monitors order execution by appointed intermediaries.
+For this purpose, executed transactions are randomly examined for compliance with this Best Execution Policy.
+Any deficiencies are reported.

-In addition to the Best Execution Policy, the management of Deutsche Investment has also issued Guidelines for Awarding External Services.
-The guidelines serve to implement objective regulations in line with the above principles, which must be observed when awarding external services.
+In addition to the Best Execution Policy, the Executive Board of Deutsche Investment has also issued guidelines for the outsourcing of third-party services.
+These guidelines serve to implement objective guidelines that are committed to the above-mentioned principles and must be observed when outsourcing third-party services.

-The Best Execution Policy is reviewed by Deutsche Investment on a regular basis, at least once a year.
-A review also takes place if there is a material change in the market environment that may affect the achievement of the best possible outcomes under this policy.
+Deutsche Investment regularly reviews the Best Execution Policy, at least once a year.
+A review also takes place if a significant change in the market environment occurs that could impair the achievement of the best possible results under this policy.

 Remuneration Policy